anqtruong/lab-explainer/README.md

 # Lab Explainer

-Web app that parses lab results and explains them in plain language for ease of patient understanding.
+A web-first application that parses lab reports into structured data, flags abnormal values using reference ranges, and explains results in plain language with medical safety guardrails.